All in-person training must wear a mask

 ANYTIME

-If you have questions about the First Aid, BLS certification or CPR certification online, send us an email.
-We will get back to you as soon as possible.
+If you have questions about the First Aid, BLS certification or CPR certification online, send me an email.
+I will get back to you as soon as possible.

 Douro-Dummer, Ontario, Canada